mattjlewis/diozero/README.md

 # DIO-Zero - a Java Device I/O wrapper for GPIO / I2C / SPI devices

-A Device I/O library written in Java that provides an object-orientated interface for a range of GPIO / I2C / SPI devices such as LEDs, buttons and other various sensors connected to single board computers like the Raspberry Pi.
+A Device I/O library written in Java that provides an object-orientated interface for a range of GPIO / I2C / SPI devices such as LEDs, buttons and other various sensors connected to single board computers like the Raspberry Pi, BeagleBone Black, Odroid C2, Udoo, C.H.I.P.
 Actual GPIO / I2C / SPI device communication is implemented via pluggable service providers for maximum compatibility across different device types.
-This library is known to work on all models of the Raspberry Pi, the Udoo Quad (using JDK Device I/O provider), and the Odroid C2.
+This library is known to work on all models of the Raspberry Pi, the Udoo Quad, and the Odroid C2.

 This library makes use of modern Java 8 features such as [automatic resource management](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html), [Lambda Expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and [Method References](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html) where they simplify development and improve code readability.